-35 Astonishing Facts About Disney World Only Insiders Know
+35 Amazing Facts About Disney World Only Insiders Know

 The most magical place on earth is also one of the most fascinating.

-Still, when your resort welcomes some 20 million visitors each year, that’s a whole bunch of experiences to manage.
+Still, when your resort welcomes millions of guests each year, there are a whole bunch of experiences to manage.
 And naturally, there’s a ton of stuff going on behind the scenes.
 From its hidden underground tunnels that only a select few will ever see to its 30,000 guest rooms that would take 68 years to stay in, Disney World has a lot going on that most guests never see—or know about.

 Read on for 35 amazing facts about America’s favorite theme park.
 Oh, and if you’re worried: We promise, no matter how much you know, it won’t ruin the magic.